 In rheumatoid arthritis, many of the symptoms are the same as osteoarthritis and glucosamine supplements are often suggested by health care professionals.

-The glucosamine in most supplements marketed today is sourced from chitin, a substance found in the outer skeletons of shellfish (shrimp, crab, lobster and some animals).
-Some people experience allergic reactions to shellfish or a possible worsening of asthma symptoms.(4) In addition, shellfish is not suitable for vegetarians or those who follow a Kosher diet.
+In most supplements marketed today, glucosamine is sourced from chitin, a substance found in the outer skeletons of shellfish (shrimp, crab, lobster and some animals).
+Some people are allergic to shellfish, which can also worsen asthma symptoms.(4) In addition, shellfish is not suitable for vegetarians or those who follow a Kosher diet.

-While some plant-based glucosamine is derived from fungi, such as aspergillus niger, vegetarian glucosamine is more often sourced from corn, supplying both hydrochlride (HCL) and Sulfate forms of the ingredient.(5) At this time, for joint health, there is insufficient evidence to claim that one glucosamine form is better than the other, or that shellfish-derived is better than vegetable-sourced glucosamine.
+Some plant-based glucosamine is derived from fungi, such as aspergillus niger.
+Vegetarian glucosamine is more often sourced from corn, supplying both hydrochlride (HCL) and Sulfate forms of the ingredient.(5) There is insufficient joint health evidence to claim that one glucosamine form is better than the other, or that shellfish-derived is better than vegetable-sourced glucosamine.

 Glucosamine supplements are often combined with other substances, such as chondroitin and herbs like boswellia.

-A vegetarian glucosamine supplement containing boswellia, New Advanced Joint Health Complex, was introduced by the Shaklee Corporation in 2011 with clinical study claims that it outperformed three leading shellfish-sourced brands containing boswellia in head-to-head comparisons.
+Formulated in a complex containing boswellia, the corn-sourced vegetarian glucosamine supplement we use, was introduced in 2011 by the #1 natural nutrition company in the U.S..
+This new complex for joint health is backed by clinical study claims that it outperformed three leading shellfish-sourced brands containing boswellia in head-to-head comparisons.

 In the study (illustrated in this short video), the boswellia extract in New Advanced Joint Health Complex works in as few as five days—up to 28% faster than claimed by Osto Bi-Flex®, Nature Made® Triple Flex, and Schiff® Move Free®.(6)